-On Tuesday, March 8 the professor will distribute one mid-term essay question at the end of class.
+On Tuesday, March 7 the professor will distribute one mid-term essay question at the end of class.
 Students should write a 1200 word (4-5 double-spaced pages, 12-point font) answer to this question.
 The essay should make use of material from assigned readings, class lectures, and discussions.
 Students may consult books and discuss their answers with one another.
 Each essay, however, should reflect the original writing of each student.
 Students should proofread their essays for clarity, substance, and style (grammatical mistakes, passive voice, and sloppy writing will incur grade deductions.)
-The mid-term examination essay is due at the start of lecture (8:00am) on Thursday, March 10.
+The mid-term examination essay is due at the start of lecture (8:00am) on Thursday, March 9.
 We will not accept late submissions.
-The mid-term essay will account for 20% of the student grade.